-- Ensure all children are given rich opportunities to develop early language and communication skills through the use of a systematic phonics programme, identified by the DfE, alongside high quality teaching. - Build stamina for writing.
+- Ensure all children are given rich opportunities to develop early language and communication skills through the use of a systematic phonics programme, identified by the DfE, alongside high-quality teaching. - Build key skills through 'the place value of punctuation and grammar' (Grammar-saurus) and build stamina for writing.
 It will be planned for, discussed, developed and built upon. - Develop mental arithmetic and recall to build mathematical confidence and in turn a deeper understanding with using and applying mathematical strategies. - Work together with pupils and families to increase attendance and decrease persistent absence / lates.